-$$CHECK OK = YES$$
+CHECK OK = YES

 - 1. If there is not only one MASTER, or AC sources' RANGE is not the same, it may cause damage of AC source when run parallel mode. - 2.
-In parallel mode, in order to avoid any damage caused by unbalance outputs of AC sources, the output power must not exceed 90% of total power,. - 3.
+In parallel mode, the output power has not to exceed 90% of total power, in order to avoid damage caused by unbalance outputs of AC sources. - 3.
 The procedure to turn off the AC sources is very important.
 Power off the MASTER and SLAVE at the same time.
 Or the unit may be damaged.